 Program Director: Adrian M. Zelazny, firstname.lastname@example.org

 The program is designed to develop knowledge and skill in diagnostic microbiology, clinical consultation related to microbiology and infectious diseases, laboratory informatics, and clinical laboratory management.
 A strong emphasis is also placed on laboratory research, particularly on the development of molecular and proteomic-based diagnostic tests and on collaborative projects performed in conjunction with clinical protocols ongoing at the NIH.
 The fellowship will be enhanced through collaborative training provided by Children's National Medical Center, Washington Hospital Center, Suburban Hospital, Johns Hopkins Hospital, and the Maryland State Health Laboratory.
 Ideal candidates have less than 2 years beyond completion of postdoctoral and/or residency training and show evidence of research acumen through publications in peer-reviewed journals.
 Non-U.S. citizens are eligible to apply.
-The program is accepting applications until December 1, 2013 for a position that will begin in 2014.
+Visa assistance is available through the NIH's Division of International Services http://dis.ors.od.nih.gov/visitingprogram/01_vpmain.html.
+The program is currently accepting applications until the opening is filled.

 University of California, Los Angeles, Clinical Microbiology